SouvikKamilya/Amazon-Clone-/README.md

 # Amazon-Clone-
-It is a Frontend Project using HTML & CSS.
+I have complete this project using HTML-5 & CSS-3 .